 Buying the freehold of your house isn’t something you can do on your own without expert legal advice, and it is always worth getting advice from a solicitor who specialises in freehold purchase.
 Most conveyancing solicitors have little, if any, experience of enfranchisement – especially when it comes to enfranchising a house.

-Our solicitors are genuine specialists – freehold purchase and lease extension work is all they do, so by instructing us, you can rest assured you’re dealing with someone who really knows what they doing .
+Our 5 strong leasehold team are genuine specialists – freehold purchase, right to manage and lease extension work is all they do.
+So by instructing us, you can rest assured you’re dealing with someone who really knows what they doing .